BladeZhenLei/Conjecture/README.md

 <br/>
 The closest result is from Jingrun Chen (1973), he proved that every sufficiently large even number can be written as the sum of either two primes, or a prime and a semiprime (the product of two primes).
 <br/>
-(This concerns the 2-partition of the set even integers, could it be related to the n-partition (Gumbel) distribution?)
+This concerns the 2-partition of the set even integers, it might be related to the n-partition (Gumbel) distribution.

 <p/>